 4. Davis, California

-Following Boulder, Davis, California is the most bike-friendly city in the United States.
+Davis, California is the most bike-friendly city in the United States after Boulder.
 In fact, the city hosts more bikes than cars.
 There are an estimated 1,600 bikes for every 1,000 residents.
-The wide network of bike lanes, pathways, and bike-friendly streets in Davis make cycling a handy and safe way to get about town.
+The wide network of bike lanes, pathways, and bike-friendly streets in Davis make cycling an easy and safe way to get about town.

 There are various services like bike rental, bike maintenance, and bike-sharing throughout the city.
 You will also find a lot of bicycle advocacy groups based in the city, like the Davis Bike Collective, whose main goal is to raise community awareness of cycling safety and promote better bicycle infrastructure.